aws-deepracer-community/deepracer-for-cloud/README.md

 	* work in progress

 * log-analysis
+	* start.sh
-	* startes a container running jupyter labs with the log analysis notebooks which were originally provided by AWS and then extended by  Tomasz Ptak
+		* starts a container with Nvidia-Docker running jupyter labs with the log analysis notebooks which were originally provided by AWS and then extended by  Tomasz Ptak
 		* the logs from robomaker are automatically mounted in the container so you don't have to move any files around
+		* in order to get to the container, look at the log output from when it starts.
+You need to grab the URL including the token query parameter and then paste it into the brower at **localhost:8888**.
+	* stop.sh
+		* stops the log-analysis container